Rezur0x7/BypassForge/README.md

 # BypassForge
 Generate Payloads utilizing Process Injection techniques for Living-off-the-Land Applocker Bypass Executables like InstallUtil and RegAsm/Regsvcs in Windows.
-Currently only two LOL Binaries are supported (InstallUtil & RegAsm/Regsvcs) along with one Process Injection technique (PE Injection).
-Later on, other techniques and binaries will be added to the tool.
+Currently only two LOL Binaries are supported (InstallUtil & RegAsm/Regsvcs) for which the shellcode is loaded in the generated PE's memory.
+Later on, other Process Injection technique and binaries will be added to the tool.

 # Example Usage
 The script can be used in two modes: